CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 5. As shown in [Figure 1‑4](#Figure1-4) follow the links to the appropriate version of the Linux, Mac, or Windows installation files.
 Links are also available for the current version of the documentation.

 <a id=Figure1-1></a>
 Figure 1‑1.
-Top of VERDI Page; note DOWNLOAD and DOCUMENTATION links.
+Top of VERDI Page; note DOWNLOAD and DOCUMENTATION links.<br>
 <img src="media/image001.png"/>

 <a id=Figure1-2></a>
 Figure 1‑2.
-Bottom of VERDI Page
+Bottom of VERDI Page<br>
 <img src="media/image002.png"/>

 <a id=Figure1-3></a>
 Figure 1‑3.
-Downloading VERDI from the CMAS Web Site, Step 2.
+Downloading VERDI from the CMAS Web Site, Step 2.<br>
 <img src="media/image003.png"/>

 <a id=Figure1-4></a>
 Figure 1‑4.
-Downloading VERDI from the CMAS Web Site, Step 3
+Downloading VERDI from the CMAS Web Site, Step 3<br>
 <img src="media/image004.png"/>

 Where to Obtain VERDI Documentation